Mominul Haque: Test captaincy (2019–2022)

-Mominul captained the Bangladesh A side in 2015.
-He was appointed as the 11th captain of Bangladesh's Test side in October 2019 when Shakib Al Hasan was banned from all forms of cricket for two years by the International Cricket Council after breaching the ICC's Anti-Corruption code.
-Mominul's first series as a Test captain was the two-match tour of India in November 2019.
+Haque captained the Bangladesh A team in 2015.
+He was appointed as the 11th captain of Bangladesh's Test team in October 2019 when Shakib Al Hasan was banned from all forms of cricket for two years by the International Cricket Council after breaching the ICC's Anti-Corruption code.
+Haque's first series as a Test captain was the two-match tour of India in November 2019.
 Bangladesh lost both matches by an innings inside three days.

 His first victory as captain came in the February 2020 one-off Test against Zimbabwe, Bangladesh winning by an innings and 106 runs.
-Mominul scored 132 runs, his first century as captain, and equaled Tamim Iqbal's Bangladesh record of scoring nine Test centuries.
-The COVID-19 pandemic saw Bangladesh play no Test matches until February 2021 when a weakened West Indies side toured the country.
-Many of West Indies established players refused to tour citing COVID-19 concerns, but the side still defeated Bangladesh by three wickets in the first Test, chasing a total of 395, the fifth-highest successful run chase.
+Haque scored 132 runs, his first century as captain, and equaled Tamim Iqbal's Bangladesh record of scoring nine Test centuries.
+The COVID-19 pandemic saw Bangladesh play no Test matches until February 2021 when a weakened West Indies team toured the country.
+Many of West Indies established players refused to tour citing COVID-19 concerns, but the team still defeated Bangladesh by three wickets in the first Test, chasing a total of 395, the fifth-highest successful run chase.
 In the second Test, chasing 248 Bangladesh fell short, losing both Test matches on the tour.

 In April 2021, Bangladesh toured Sri Lanka for a two-match series.
-Mominul scored 127 in the first Test, his first Test century outside of Bangladesh.
+Haque scored 127 in the first Test, his first Test century outside of Bangladesh.
 After securing a draw in the first Test, Bangladesh lost the second by 209 runs.
 A second victory as captain came, however, in July in a one-off Test in Zimbabwe, Bangladesh winning by 220 runs.
 In late 2021, Pakistan toured Bangladesh, Bangladesh losing both Test matches played on the tour, despite rain washing out most of day two and all of day three of the second Test.

 Bangladesh toured New Zealand in January 2022 for another two-match series.
-In the first Test at Bay Oval, Bangladesh won by eight wickets, their first win in New Zealand in any format in 33 matches as well as their first Test match victory against a New Zealand side.
+In the first Test at Bay Oval, Bangladesh won by eight wickets, their first win in New Zealand in any format in 33 matches as well as their first Test match victory against a New Zealand team.
 New Zealand won the second Test inside three days to draw the series 1–1.